Mean field theory of spin glasses: Introduction

 It will be impossible to cover all the relevant issues about the complex physics of spin glasses.
 In the following, we will try to review some aspects of this problem, by alternating general discussions with some more technical sections where methods and techniques of general importance will be introduced.

 We will focus more on {\it equilibrium} properties of {\it mean field} spin glasses, and a detailed investigation of the {\it dynamics} of spin glasses will not be done.
 Still, dynamics is very important and is probably the most relevant aspect for making contact with experiments.
-Excellent review exists~\cite{Cu02,CC05} and might be consulted to go deeper in this important subject.
+Excellent reviews can be consulted by readers who wish to dig deeper into this important subject~\cite{Cu02,CC05}.
 The notes are divided in two parts: the first is devoted to fully-connected models and the replica method, while the second to Bethe lattice models and the cavity method.
 We will not discuss finite dimensional models since the extension of these concepts to finite dimensional models is still debated; reviews and further references can be found in \cite{Ca09,BB09} for 1RSB models and \cite{MPRRZ00} for fRSB ones.
 Some exercises are proposed at the end of each section.
 Ideally they should be done while reading the notes; the appropriate moments are marked in the text by {\bf $\Rightarrow$ Ex.
 N.n}.